MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`VirtualApplication`** - **Virtual Application**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the name of the Virtual Application that has been configured in the Azure portal.
+Specify the name of the Virtual Application that has been configured in the Azure portal.
 The option is not required for deployments to the App Service root.
 <!-- :::editable-content-end::: -->
 <br>